MoeweX/MockFog2/node-manager/README.md

 Start this phase by running `node app.js collect`, this:
 - Creates a general var file for the collect playbook, stores at `run/vars/`
-- Retrieves all container log files and application data and stores them in the corresponding local directories
+- Retrieves all container log files and application data and stores them in the corresponding local directory + machine name (e.g., `run/vars/appdata/camera-production-machine/`)

+### Stage 3 - Experiment Orchestration

+Start this phase by running `node app.js orchestrate`, this:
+- Uses `run/orchestration.jsonc` to distribute machine manipulations, infrastructure manipulations, application instructions, and state notifications for each state.
+- Transitions between stages based on time-based conditions and message-based conditions.

 ## Actions per Phase